allenj12/anchor/README.md

 (with-arena scratch
   (fn build-list (n) ...))     ; all allocs inside go into scratch
 ```

-This is equivalent to `(with-arena scratch ...)` inside the function body but
-signals intent at the definition site.
-Multiple functions can be wrapped together.

 ```anchor
 (global-arena scratch (kb 64))   ; 64 KiB, allocated once